 Sports Coach - Biography

 Now the site became of interest to students studying sport related qualifications from GCSE PE to a degree in sports science.
 In a similar way to the coaches, athletes and fitness enthusiasts before students started asking questions and more pages were developed to address these questions.
 The questions being asked were as a result of a student following a curriculum topic and not being able to find an answer.
-Helping Brian ensure that the site was addressing the questions in line with the curriculum was his daughter Dr Rona Mackenzie, a PE teacher, and currently the Principle of Lincoln University Technical College.
+Helping Brian ensure that the site was addressing the questions in line with the curriculum was his daughter Dr Rona Mackenzie, a PE teacher.

 The end result is that the website has developed to address the needs not only of coaches and athletes across a variety of sports, fitness enthusiasts but also students studying sport related qualifications and it will continue to develop thanks to its visitors.
 So please visit brianmac.co.uk and Brian will welcome your questions and comments.

 If you quote information from this page in your work, then the reference for this page is: